isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/exchange-online-service-description/interoperability-connectivity-and-compatibility.md

 ### <a name="smtp-relay"></a>Relais SMTP

-Exchange Online peut être configuré comme un service de remise SMTP pour relayer les e-mails envoyés à partir de passerelles de télécopie, d'appliances réseau et d'applications personnalisées.
-Par exemple, si une application métier envoie des alertes par courrier électronique aux utilisateurs, elle peut être configurée pour utiliser Exchange Online comme système de remise du courrier.
-L'application ou le service doit s'identifier avec le nom d'utilisateur et mot de passe d'une boîte aux lettres Exchange Online sous licence valide, et se connecter à l'aide du protocole Transport Layer Security (TLS).
+Exchange Online can be used as an SMTP delivery service to relay email messages sent from fax gateways, network appliances, and custom applications.
+For example, if a line-of-business application sends email alerts to users, it can be configured to use Exchange Online as the mail delivery system.
+The application or service must authenticate with the username and password of a valid, licensed Exchange Online mailbox, and connect by using Transport Layer Security (TLS).

 ## <a name="feature-availability"></a>Disponibilité des fonctionnalités